plexguide/Huntarr-Radarr/README.md

   - Controls how often the script "forgets" which movies it has already processed.
   - The script records the IDs of missing movies and upgrade movies that have been processed.
   - When the age of these records exceeds the number of hours set by this variable, the records are cleared automatically.
   - This reset allows the script to re-check movies that were previously processed, so if there are changes (such as improved quality), they can be processed again.
   - Setting this to `0` will disable the reset functionality entirely - processed items will be remembered indefinitely.
-  - Default is 168 hours (one week) - meaning the script will start fresh and re-check everything weekly.
+  - Default is 168 hours (one week) - meaning the script will start fresh weekly.

 - **DEBUG_MODE**
   - When set to `true`, the script will output detailed debugging information about API responses and internal operations.